vmaheshri/vmaheshri.github.io/README.md

 1. “[A Unified Empirical Framework to Study Neighborhood Segregation](/files/papers/Segregation.pdf),” with Gregorio Caetano, revise and resubmit *Quantitative Economics*.

-2. “[AI At the Wheel: The Effectiveness of Advanced Driver Assistance Systems](/files/papers/ADAS paper.pdf),” with Clifford Winston and Yidi Wu.
+2. “[AI At the Wheel: The Effectiveness of Advanced Driver Assistance Systems and its Implications for Policy](/files/papers/ADAS paper.pdf),” with Clifford Winston and Yidi Wu.

 3. "[Boundaries Generate Widespread Discontinuities in the Urban Landscape](/files/papers/Fragmentation.pdf)," with Kenneth Whaley, *under review*.